sipb/spike/CONTRIBUTING.md

 non-Go code, make sure it is well-formatted according to your best judgment.
 Please spell-check your comments.
 In addition, try to wrap lines of code to 80 characters.

+You can use [pre-commit](http://pre-commit.com/) to verify that your code passes `gofmt`, `golint`, and `go vet`'s muster and a few other checks.
+To install `pre-commit`, follow the instructions there or run `pip install pre-commit` or `brew install pre-commit`; then add them to your local git config with `pre-commit install`.